parrothacker1/foolish_admin/README.md

 # foolish_admin
 A foolish mistake by the admin who is also a web dev.

-A CTF for the upcoming Linux Club Event.
+A CTF that was used in the PASSWORD 2024 Event.

 ## Working
 The website is made using fastapi and sqlite3.